Riverside Park Water Reclamation Facility

 The Riverside Park facility can handle peak flows up to 150 million gallons a day, and runs that wastewater through a number of processing steps:

 • Primary: At this step, solids settle to the bottom, and oils and grease float to the top.
-The solids and oils removed.
+The solids and oils are then removed from the water.

 • Disinfection: Then, the water is disinfected before it is released to the River.

 We continuously monitor all aspects of the plant's operations to ensure proper processing of wastewater.
-We take samples of the water multiple times a day, analyze them in our lab, and make tweaks to the process to keep things running smoothly.
+We take samples of the water multiple times a day, analyze them in our certified lab, and make tweaks to the process to keep things running smoothly.

 We have made many upgrades to the facility since it was first built in 1958 to keep up with advancing technology, water quality standards, and odor control for surrounding neighbors.